MetaMask/metamask-docs/snaps/learn/about-snaps/index.md

 MetaMask Snaps is an open source system that allows anyone to safely extend the functionality of MetaMask, creating new web3 end user experiences.
-For example, a Snap can add support for different blockchain protocols, add custom account types, or provide additional functionality using its own APIs.
+For example, a Snap can add support for different blockchain networks, add custom account types, or provide additional functionality using its own APIs.
 This allows MetaMask to be used with a far more diverse set of protocols, dapps, and services.